fhawas87/Super-Calculator/README.md

 First college project called "Super Calculator".

 The project was about solving 10 math problems.
 Each function in my code is called with the problem I had to solve.
+For each problem there was 2 tests running.
+First test was easy to pass basically in every problem, but the second, one had some extra testes and difficult inputs.

 On the Stos page my which is "Student Assignment Testing and Assessment Systemfinal" result was 95% and I was also, exempted from defending this project and from the exam of basics of programming subject.